kebhr/scratch3-tello/README.md

 # scratch3-tello
-Code Tello with Scratch 3.0.
+Fly Tello with Scratch 3.0.

 For more information such as how to download, how to build: [scratch3-tello.app](https://scratch3-tello.app/)